What You Need To Know About Heart Palpitations and Menopause

 These can take many menopausal women by surprise and can occur because of hormone changes but are often temporary.

-What are heart palpitations?
+What exactly are they?

-During a palpitation, the heart may pound, flutter, race, or beat irregularly and they often short-lived, lasting just a few seconds or, at worse, a few minutes.
+During a palpitation, the heart may pound, flutter, race, or beat irregularly and they are often short-lived, lasting just a few seconds or, at worse, a few minutes.

 They are also called irregular heartbeats or arrhythmia, meaning heartbeats that are suddenly more noticeable than regular heartbeats.